DeMarko/grailbird_updater/README.md

-    Once you have auth'd the application for a user, you do not have to do it again, the consumer key/secret and oauth token/secret are stored in a YAML file at the root of your tweet archive (or a user specified locationo, if the --key_path flag is used).
+    Once you have auth'd the application for a user, you do not have to do it again, the consumer key/secret and oauth token/secret are stored in a YAML file at the root of your tweet archive (or a user specified locationo, if the --key-path flag is used).

     __IMPORTANT__ Do NOT commit or post your own consumer key/secret or your oauth token/secret anywhere.